BramVan-Oosterhout/katacoda-scenarios/building-a-tutorial/major-steps/step01.md

 The Dockerfile used to create the image for this scenario (`foswiki1`) can be inspected at <https://www.katacoda.com/bramvanoosterhout/courses/foswiki0/dockerfoswiki>.
 The creation of the image and the storage at DockerHub are explained in step11.

-The image can start as just enough for the job at hand.
-Adaptations can be made through additional Docker build files of the form: ```
+The image can start as just enough for the job at hand. `echo "FROM bramvanoosterhout/foswiki1" > katacoda-tutorial/first-course/example/assets/first-course.dck` ((execute\}\}

-FROM bramvanoosterhout/foswiki1
+Adaptations can be made through additional Docker build files of the form: ``` FROM bramvanoosterhout/foswiki1
 RUN apk add tree
 .... other docker command to modify the image